 Certification of rotorcraft by flight simulation has been exploited in the past on a case-by-case basis to reduce the cost and flight test safety risks associated with certification.
 To allow the exploitation of this approach by all relevant stakeholders, it is necessary to consolidate past experience and dedicated research into a set of guidelines supported by both the industry and the certification authority.
 The methodology defined will include the selection of the metrics to be used for model and cueing systems fidelity.
 Rotorcraft models and simulation cueing systems must be evaluated in terms of agreed metrics.
 RoCS will develop a set of standard tools to be used to evaluate these metrics in a fast, efficient and reliable way.

-Concerning modelling, current helicopter and tiltrotor models will be developed and tested for the specific CSRFA topics identified for demonstration within the project.
+Concerning modelling, current helicopter and tiltrotor models will be developed and tested for the specific CSRFA topics (Certification by Simulation for Rotorcraft Flight Aspects) identified for demonstration within the project.
 In light of the time constraints of the project, the LH simulator upgrade will be performed in parallel with the other activities.
 The findings of Phase II will be incorporated in a preliminary set of guidelines for interim evaluation by the certification authority.
 WP6, in close connection with WP4, will develop a design for the new FS hardware, which fulfils requirements (as much as possible) determined in WP4.

-will see the consolidation of the final set of guidelines and application to the LH AWARE simulation facility, and demonstration through application to models of the Next Generation Civil Tilt Rotor Technology Demonstrator (NGCTR-TD) and the NGCTR New Tilt Rotor Concept (NGCTR-NTC).
+Phase III will see the consolidation of the final set of guidelines, their application to the LH AWARE simulation facility, and the demonstration through application to models of the Next Generation Civil Tilt Rotor Technology Demonstrator (NGCTR-TD) and the NGCTR New Tilt Rotor Concept (NGCTR-NTC).
 Piloted simulations will be performed, initially on the helicopter selected by LH.
 These will be followed by verification of the applicability of the proposed approaches to the NGCTR tiltrotor models.